siyuanliu8/git-training/session_2/README.md

 ## Example 2:

-1. Fork the git-training repo
+1. Fork the `git-training` repo from https://github.com/nih-fmrif/git-training/
 2. Clone it down to your local machine
 `git clone <repository url> `
 3. Find the `calc.R` file within your local copy of the repository in RStudio